albertomata8/Plataformas/README.md

 # Plataformas
-In this repository are all the tasks of the Platforms course, based on C
+In this repository are all the tasks of the Platforms course, based on Linux and C